-1. The new default choice to input MSSM spectra to SHERPA is via the SUSY-Les-Houches-Accord format [12].
+- 1. The new default choice to input MSSM spectra to SHERPA is via the SUSY-Les-Houches-Accord format [12].
 It is selected with the choice MSSM for the MODEL variable, GENERATOR_ON = 1 and SUSY_GENERATOR = LesHouches.
 The actual SLHA file has to be specified by LESHOUCHESINPUT.
-From this file the full low-scale MSSM spectrum is read, including sparticle masses, mixing angles etc. However, it has to be noted that the SHERPA Les Houches interface does not set the widths of the sparticles.
-For the those the value specified in the corresponding Particle.dat file are retained.

-- 2. As already stated above, SHERPA also provides an interface to Isasusy 7.67 for the calculation of MSSM particle spectra and decay widths.
+From this file the full low-scale MSSM spectrum is read, including sparticle masses, mixing angles etc. From version SHERPA-1.0.9 also provided information on the total particles widths is read from the input file.
+The total width of the corresponding particles given in Particle.dat gets overwritten.
+However, it has to be noted that in case the Les Houches file does not contain information on the particles widths or the switch LESHOUCHES_WIDTHS = 0 is set in Model.dat, the values specified in Particle.dat are retained.
+Therefore they have to be correctly specified there, in order to be consistent with the physics model under investigation. - 2.
+As already stated above, SHERPA also provides an interface to Isasusy 7.67 for the calculation of MSSM particle spectra and decay widths.
 Once Isasusy 7.67 is linked to the program it can be selected with the setting SUSY_GENERATOR = Isajet.
 The only inputs for the MSSM are a SUSY breaking mechanism via SUSY_SCENARIO and the corresponding high scale input parameters.
-The available options for SUSY_SCENARIO and the parameters that have to be accordingly set read:

-- SUSY_SCENARIO = mSUGRA or SUGRA_with_enforced_unification

-- MO, M12, TAN(BETA), AO, SIGN(MU)

-- SUSY_SCENARIO = AMSB

-- MO, M32, TAN(BETA), AO, SIGN(MU)

-- SUSY_SCENARIO = mGMSB

-- MESSENGER_SCALE, LAMBDA_M, TAN (BETA), GRAVITINO_RATIO, SIGN (MU), NUMBER_MESSENGERS

-- SUSY_SCENARIO = non-minimal_GMSB

-- MESSENGER_SCALE, LAMBDA_M, TAN(BETA), GRAVITINO_RATIO, GAUGINO_RATIO, DELTA_M(Hu), DELTA_M(Hd), DELTA_M(Y), N5(U1), N5(SU2), N5(SU3), SIGN(MU), NUMBER_MESSENGERS

-- SUSY_SCENARIO = non-minimal_SUGRA

-- M0, M12, TAN(BETA), A0, M(U1)GUT, M(SU2)GUT, M(SU3)GUT, M(e1R)GUT, M(11)GUT, M(u1R)GUT, M(d1R)GUT, M(q1)GUT, M(e2R)GUT, M(12)GUT, M(u2R)GUT, M(d2R)GUT, M(q2)GUT, M(e3R)GUT, M(13)GUT, M(u3R)GUT, M(d3R)GUT, M(q3)GUT, A(tau)GUT, A(b)GUT, A(t)GUT, H(d)GUT, H(u)GUT, SCALE(SUSY), SIGN(MU)
+The available options for SUSY_SCENARIO and the parameters that have to be accordingly set read: - SUSY_SCENARIO = mSUGRA or SUGRA_with_enforced_unification - MO, M12, TAN(BETA), AO, SIGN(MU) - SUSY_SCENARIO = AMSB - MO, M32, TAN (BETA), AO, SIGN (MU) - SUSY_SCENARIO = mGMSB - MESSENGER_SCALE, LAMBDA_M, TAN (BETA), GRAVITINO_RATIO, SIGN (MU), NUMBER_MESSENGERS - SUSY_SCENARIO = non-minimal_GMSB - MESSENGER_SCALE, LAMBDA_M, TAN(BETA), GRAVITINO_RATIO, GAUGINO_RATIO, DELTA_M(Hu), DELTA_M(Hd), DELTA_M(Y), N5(U1), N5(SU2), N5(SU3), SIGN(MU), NUMBER_MESSENGERS - SUSY_SCENARIO = non-minimal_SUGRA - M0, M12, TAN(BETA), A0, M(U1)GUT, M(SU2)GUT, M(SU3)GUT, M(e1R)GUT, M(11)GUT, M(u1R)GUT, M(d1R)GUT, M(q1)GUT, M(e2R)GUT, M(12)GUT, M(u2R)GUT, M(d2R)GUT, M(q2)GUT, M(e3R)GUT, M(13)GUT, M(u3R)GUT, M(d3R)GUT, M(q3)GUT, A(tau)GUT, A(b)GUT, A(t)GUT, H(d)GUT, H(u)GUT, SCALE(SUSY), SIGN(MU)

-For the specific meaning of these parameters the reader is referred to the corresponding publication of Isajet.
-It should be noted that for all scenarios the value of the t quark mass is rather fixed to the value of the parameter Yukawa_t than to the value provided in Particle.dat.
+For the specific meaning of these parameters the reader is referred to the corresponding publication of Isajet [11].
+It should be noted that for all scenarios the value of the t quark mass is rather fixed to the value of the parameter $\texttt{Yukawa_t}$ than to the value provided in Particle.dat.

 3. The number of parameters necessary to specify an ADD model is rather small: the variable N_ED fixes the number of extra dimension, which should be present.
 Although its nature is rather to be constant than variable, the used Newtonian constant can be changed.
 Per default its value is set to the PDG value.
-The most important parameter of any ADD model is the size of the string scale M_S denoted by the parameter M_S.
+The most important parameter of any ADD model is the size of the string scale

+M_S denoted by the parameter M_S.
 With the switch M_CUT one can restrict the c.m. energy of the hard process to be below this specified scale.
 Setting the value of KK_CONVENTION allows to change between three widely used conventions for the definition of M_S and the way of summing internal Kaluza-Klein propagators.
 For details of the implementation, the reader is referred to [37].